-Our academic programme aims to provide a broad and balanced curriculum so that all our students have the opportunity to succeed at the highest level of their own individual talents and abilities.
+Our academic programme aims to provide a broad and balanced curriculum so that all our students have the opportunity to reach their potential using their own individual talents and abilities.
 Students are encouraged to be the best that they can be, to strive for excellence and to contribute to the school community in a positive manner.
 Student progress is monitored by the Year Team including a Year Head and Form Tutors.
 Additional supports are provided by the Care Team, which includes two Career Guidance Counsellors.

 Students are encouraged to take part in the extracurricular life of the school.
-Our Lady’s has a strong tradition in hockey and have more recently started to achieve considerable success in Gaelic football, camogie, tennis, swimming, badminton and athletics.
-Our students have opportunities to become involved in many activities including drama, music, Toast masters, Model United Nations, Junk Couture, The Young Scientist Exhibition, charity events and school tours, both in Ireland and abroad.
-This year we introduced our inaugural 5km run with over 120 girls participating as part of Mental Health and Fitness day.
+Our Lady’s has a strong tradition in hockey and also achieves success in Gaelic football, camogie, tennis, swimming, badminton and athletics.
+Our students have opportunities to become involved in many activities including drama, music, Toast masters, Model United Nations, Junk Couture, Digital 1 to 1, The Young Scientist Exhibition, Scifest, TY Musical, Gaisce, charity events and school tours, both in Ireland and abroad.

 We aim to help our students develop the skills and capacities needed to support their wellbeing.
 We have an annual Wellbeing week which promotes resilience and self-care.
 This year over 750 students completed the Bushy Park mile run during Wellbeing week.
 Our students and staff enjoyed yoga laughter, boxercise, African drumming, a walk to school programme during the week culminating with a Healthy breakfast provide by our very supportive Parents’ Council and a whole school ceili.